danielcarneirotech/StockControlApp/StockControl-UI/BEST_PRACTICES.md

 ## Testing

-- **Coverage Goals:** Aim for 90%+ statement, branch, function, and line coverage for all files.
+- **Coverage Goals:** Must be 90%+ statement, branch, function, and line coverage for all files.
 - **Testing Library:** Use `@testing-library/react` for component testing.
 - **Jest:** Utilize Jest as the test runner.
 - **Mocking:** Use `jest.mock()` for mocking external dependencies and API calls.